salvadorfrs5/salvadorfrs5/README.md

 ### Hi there 👋 my name is Salvador!

-I'm a PoliSci graduate that loves AI, data, and mobile development!
+I'm a PoliSci graduate who loves AI, data, and mobile development!

 Let's connect: